LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W03-D2-UploadToWebServer_8wk.md

         The midterm will cover content in weeks 1 through 4.
     -   Final: Final: 8/15–17, Tuesday through Thursday of week 10 The final will cover content in weeks 1 through 9.
--   Moodle is down until Saturday night, but might be back up Friday (tomorrow) night.
+-   Canvas is down until Saturday night, but might be back up Friday (tomorrow) night.
-    -   If you didn't submit lab 2 to Moodle yet, that's ok.
+    -   If you didn't submit lab 2 to Canvas yet, that's ok.
 You will be uploading the site to citstudent today and then emailing me a link to your site so I can look at it running on the web server.
     -   All of my course materials are available via github.
 Here's a course outline with links to my teaching materials and the reading assignments: https://lcc-cit.github.io/CIS195-CourseMaterials/